Peter Leonhard Gianelli: Early life and education

 Gianelli attended the Royal Danish Academy of Fine Arts from 1778 to 1791.
-He was initially trained as a sculpture, winning the small and large silver medals in 1784 and 1787 and finally the small gold medal in 1789.
+He was initially trained as a sculptor, winning the small and large silver medals in 1784 and 1787 and finally the small gold medal in 1789.
 He then decided to specialize as a medallist.
 Nicolai Abraham Abildgaard saw to it that he was awarded the Academy's travel stipend in 1791 in spite of not having won its large gold medal.
 He spent the next five years abroad.

 Career

 On his return to Copenhagen in 1796, he was associated the Academy.
 In 1798, he was made a full member of the Academy after submitting a new stamp for the Academy's large silver medal as his membership piece.
 In 1800, he was engaged as medallist at the Royal Mint.

 Gianelli's early works as a sculptor include a statue of Apollo (1787) and a relief of Cain and Abel (1789, competition work) as well as a number of portrait reliefs and busts.